Arkas (comics)

-Arkas seldom appears at conventions and generally avoids publicity and appearances on television shows or interviews, as he has been quoted to believe that the artist should be known through his work, not through personal promotion.
-A mystery has been created around his identity and his real name still remains unknown, although the Greek newspaper Kathimerini has also mentioned it as Antonis Evdemon.
-According to fan rumors, he is a psychiatrist, possibly a university professor.
+Arkas (Αρκάς) is the pen name of a popular Greek comics artist that began working in early 1981.

-Arkas in Greek means Arcadian or someone from the province of Arcadia.
-However, the CamelCase style in which his name is written suggests that Arkas may be only his initials.
-Arkas has been translated into other languages and has become known outside Greece.
-Translations of his books can be found in English, French, German, Romanian, Spanish, Portuguese, Italian, Bulgarian, Polish and Serbian.
+Arkas rarely appears at conventions and generally avoids publicity and appearances on television shows or interviews, as he has been quoted to believe that the artist should be known through his work, not through personal promotion.
+A mystery has been created around his identity and his real name is still unknown, although the Greek newspaper Kathimerini has also mentioned it as Antonis Evdemon.